rust-lang/rust/README.md

 ## Usage

-Clippy will most probably need Rust nightly to compile.
+As a general rule clippy will only work with the *latest* Rust nightly for now.

 ### As a Compiler Plugin

-Compiler plugins are highly unstable and will only work with a *recent* nightly Rust for now.
 Since stable Rust is backwards compatible, you should be able to compile your stable programs with nightly Rust with clippy plugged in to circumvent this.